junxit/us-congress-code/title-05a/sec-3-2.md

 (Pub.
 L. 95–452, § 3, Oct.
 12, 1978, 92 Stat.
 1101; Pub.
 L. 110–409, §§ 3(a), 4(a)(1), 5, 6(a), Oct.
 14, 2008, 122 Stat.
 4302, 4305; Pub.
 L. 112–199, title I, § 117(a), Nov.
 27, 2012, 126 Stat.
 1474; Pub.
 L. 114–317, § 7(d)(3)(A), Dec.
 16, 2016, 130 Stat.
 1606; Pub.
 L. 115–192, § 2(a), June 25, 2018, 132 Stat.
 1502.)

 ## Notes

+1 So in original.
+The period probably should be a semicolon.

+2 So in original.
+Probably should be “Coordinator”.

 ### Amendments